-- SECTION 1. (a) The Legislature finds and declares that consumer protection is further strengthened when the Medical Board of California uses board-certified physicians and surgeons in the investigation of complaints and the prosecution of administrative disciplinary actions.
-The Legislature further finds and declares that the use of board-certified physicians and surgeons is consistent with the requirements of Section 2220.08 of the Business and Professions Code, and in conformity with existing case law that requires that the standard of care and any deviations from the standard of care be established by expert witnesses. - (b) The Legislature finds and declares that a disturbing trend may be emerging whereby board-certified physicians and surgeons may be subject to discipline from the very boards that certified them as expert witnesses for the Medical Board of California in administrative proceedings.
-Actual or threatened discipline against board-certified physicians and surgeons may chill participation in the board's expert reviewer program and may significantly impair and hamper the effective and timely resolution of complaints and licensure and disciplinary actions.
-The Legislature finds and declares that the enactment of legislation is necessary to prevent this occurrence and for the protection of California consumers. - SEC.
-2. Section 2316 is added to the Business and Professions Code, to read: - 2316.
-If a licensed physician and surgeon who provides expertise to the board in the evaluation of an applicant or a licensee is, as a result of providing that expertise, the subject of a disciplinary proceeding undertaken by a specialty board of which the physician and surgeon is a member, the board shall provide representation for the physician and surgeon in that disciplinary proceeding.
+- 1 SECTION 1. (a) The Legislature finds and declares that 2 consumer protection is further strengthened when the Medical - 3 Board of California uses board-certified physicians and surgeons - in the investigation of complaints and the prosecution of - 5 administrative disciplinary actions.
+The Legislature further finds - and declares that the use of board-certified physicians and surgeons - 7 is consistent with the requirements of Section 2220.08 of the - Business and Professions Code, and in conformity with existing - case law that requires that the standard of care and any deviations 10 from the standard of care be established by expert witnesses. - (b) The Legislature finds and declares that a disturbing trend - may be emerging whereby board-certified physicians and surgeons - 13 may be subject to discipline from the very boards that certified - 14 them as expert witnesses for the Medical Board of California in - 15 administrative proceedings.
+Actual or threatened discipline against 16 - board-certified physicians and surgeons may chill participation in - 17 the board's expert reviewer program and may significantly impair - 18 and hamper the effective and timely resolution of complaints and - 19 licensure and disciplinary actions.
+The Legislature finds and - 20 declares that the enactment of legislation is necessary to prevent - 21 this occurrence and for the protection of California consumers. - 22 SEC.
+2. Section 2316 is added to the Business and Professions - 23 Code, to read:

+2316.
+If a licensed physician and surgeon who provides expertise to the board in the evaluation of an applicant or a licensee is, as a result of providing that expertise, the subject of a disciplinary proceeding undertaken by a specialty board of which the physician and surgeon is a member, the board shall provide representation for the physician and surgeon in that disciplinary proceeding. with board approval, the Office of the Attorney General shall represent the physician and surgeon in that disciplinary proceeding regarding any allegation brought against the physician and surgeon as a direct result of providing that expertise to the board.